 Abandoned in Berlin: An Historical Mystery Story:

-Abandoned in Berlin, invites readers to decide if anti-Semitism ceased at the end of the Second World War or was continued by new West German laws that allowed the country to shrug off the need for redemption.
+Abandoned in Berlin, invites readers to decide if anti-Semitism ceased at the end of the Second World War or was continued by new West German laws that allowed the country to shrug off the need for restoration.

 Buy the Book at the Following Retailers